c-ares/c-ares/FEATURES.md

 allow the server to trust the data sent in the first packet and know it was not an off-path attack.

-TCP FastOpen can only be used with indemoptent requests since in timeout conditions the SYN packet with data may be re-sent which may cause the server to process the packet more than once.
-Luckily DNS requests are idemoptent.
+TCP FastOpen can only be used with idempotent requests since in timeout conditions the SYN packet with data may be re-sent which may cause the server to process the packet more than once.
+Luckily DNS requests are idempotent by nature.

 TCP FastOpen is supported on Linux, MacOS, and FreeBSD.
 Most other systems do not support this feature, or like on Windows require use of completion